wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/byte-array-functions.md

 # Byte array functions

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/byte-array-functions)

 |#|Name | Description | Complexity |
 |:---| :--- | :--- | :--- |
 |1| [drop(ByteVector, Int): ByteVector](#drop) | Returns the byte array without the first `N` bytes | 6 |